 Allen Robinson left the team to a free agency during the offseason.
 He barely played in 2017, but no doubt that the club will miss his healthy appearances.
 Dede Westbrook, Keelan Cole or D.J.
 Chark will have to step up and take the job seriously this time.

-Coach Jon Gruden was hired for the new season and his probably biggest signing was Greg Olson who should be controlling entire offense.
-No doubt that Olson is one of the top quarterbacks in the league and this is a potentially great weapon for the Raiders.
+Coach Jon Gruden was hired for the new season and his probably biggest signing was Greg Olson who should be controlling entire offence.

 Amari Cooper should also be able to bounce back to positive ways after recovering fully.
-He is set to play alongside newly signed Martavis Bryant and Jordy Nelson.
 Influential player Michael Crabtree is gone, so it remains to be seen whether they will live up to expectations.

-Safeties should be Karl Joseph and Reggie Nelson (seems like a bit weaker link overall in the roster).
 Linebacking corps is having two new starters, as the club signed Tahir Whitehead from Detroit Lions.
 He should defend their tight ends well now.
-Derrick Johnson is bit old now (36), but he can still do a proper job when needed.
+Derrick Johnson is a bit old now (36), but he can still do a proper job when needed.

 They had to settle for ex-Viking quarterback Case Keenum in the offseason, even though it was obvious that their primary target was Kirk Cousins.
 Still, he should be a huge improvement as the player will bring much more mobility in their game-plan.

 Two early draft choices were spent here on Courtland Sutton and DaeSean Hamilton.
 Shane Ray failed to replace DeMarcus Ware last season and the Broncos had to react with the NFL 2018 Draft choices.
 They selected Bradley Chub as fifth pick overall and it seems that he is a great decision to start with.